numberscope/backscope/doc/install-ubuntu.md

 ### Install python3-dev, required for cypari2

 This is the Python development package.
-We need it to compile cypari2:
+We need it to compile cypari2.
+On ubuntu, you can install this package via the following command (regardless of whether you are invoking Python via `python` or `python3`).

 ```
 sudo apt install python3-dev
 ```

 Note that since you will (likely) be compiling the cypari2 Python package, you will (likely) need a _full_ Python 3 installation, including the "development header files."
-They should have been installed via the command just above.
+On Ubuntu, they should have been installed via the command just above.
+On other systems, you may have to investigate the proper way to obtain these files.
 To make certain these files are installed, you can execute the following (very long) command:

 ```shell